Classification of lattice polytopes with small volumes: Introduction

 The present paper is organized as follows: First, in Section \ref{sec1}, we introduce basic materials on lattice polytopes and summarize lemmata which will be indispensable in what follows.
 We then, in Section \ref{sec2}, prove Theorem \ref{simplex}.
 Finally, in Section \ref{sec3}, we prove Theorem \ref{nonspan}.

 \begin{acknowledgement}{\rm The authors would like to thank Gabriele Balletti for pointing out minor imperfections in our classification done in our first draft and, in addition, for informing them about the paper \cite{4class}.
+The authors would like to thank anonymous referees for their careful readings and many helpful comments which make this paper more readable, in particular, the proof of Theorem \ref{nonspan} was significantly shortened.
+The first author is partially supported by JSPS KAKENHI 19H00637.
 The second author is partially supported by Grant-in-Aid for JSPS Fellows 16J01549. } \end{acknowledgement}